Here's how to make your guest service skills even better

-If you’re looking for ways to improve your customer service satisfaction ratings, start thinking holistically; customer service is a comprehensive approach and philosophy that needs to start at the management level of a company and be applied across your training programs and the work environment.
+To improve your customer service satisfaction ratings, start thinking holistically; customer service is a comprehensive approach and philosophy that needs to start at the management level of a company and be applied across your training programs and the work environment.

-Here are a few key customer service tips to improve your customer service satisfaction scores and help change how your company thinks about customer service in general:
+To help you even more, here are a few key customer service tips to improve your customer service satisfaction scores and help change how your company thinks about customer service in general:

 Often–especially when companies are really busy–the customer is lost and is replaced by the issue.
 The customer, in other words, becomes anonymous, and your customer service reps focus on the problem.
 Unfortunately, when this occurs, your customers are not given the customer care they deserve; instead, they are shuffled through the queue, with the issue checked off as “resolved” or “follow-up.”